dlang-community/DCD/README.md

 	${HOME}/sysroot/usr/include/dmd/phobos

+Lines starting with "!" add a module blacklist prefix: modules under that prefix are never read or indexed.
+The druntime core/internal namespace is always blacklisted; these lines only extend the list:

+	!myproject/internal

 Keep in mind that DCD treats import paths the same way that the compiler does.
 For example, a configuration file like this will not work as expected: